-Do not operate machine while suspended from lift bail.
+Do not operate machine while

-Do not stack the Power Wave 455M/STT (CE) on top of any other machine.
+Do not stack the Power Wave 455M (CE) on top of any other machine.

 The bottom machine must always be placed on a firm, secure, level surface.
 There is a danger of machines toppling over if this precaution is not taken.